Joseph-ctrl-a/distributed-key-value-store/README.md

 ## How Raft works here

-**Leader election** — nodes use a randomised election timeout.
+**Leader election**: nodes use a randomised election timeout.
 When a follower stops hearing from the leader it becomes a candidate, increments its term, and requests votes from peers.
 A node wins if it gets a majority and its log is at least as up-to-date as each voter's log.

-**Log replication** — the leader appends each write to its WAL and replicates it to followers via `AppendEntries` RPCs every 500ms.
+**Log replication**: the leader appends each write to its WAL and replicates it to followers via `AppendEntries` RPCs every 500ms.
 A follower only accepts an entry if its log matches at `prevLogIndex`/`prevLogTerm`.
 The leader advances `commitIndex` once a majority of nodes have matched the entry.

-**Catch-up** — when a partitioned node rejoins, the leader backtracks `nextIndex` for that peer one step per tick until it finds the common point, then sends all missing entries in a single batch.
+**Catch-up**: when a partitioned node rejoins, the leader backtracks `nextIndex` for that peer one step per tick until it finds the common point, then sends all missing entries in a single batch.

-**Persistence** — `currentTerm` and `votedFor` are written to `data/{id}/state.json` before any RPC response.
+**Persistence**: `currentTerm` and `votedFor` are written to `data/{id}/state.json` before any RPC response.
 The WAL is append-only and used to reconstruct state on restart.

 ## Tests